carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Performance

-Generics shall provide better code generation (both code size and speed) in all cases over C++ templates.
+Generics shall provide at least as good code generation (both code size and speed) in all cases over C++ templates.
 [Performance is the top priority for Carbon](../../project/goals.md#performance-critical-software), and we expect to use generics pervasively, and so they can't compromise that goal in release builds.

+**Nice to have:** There are cases where we should aim to do better than C++ templates.
+For example, the additional structure of generics should make it easier to reduce generated code duplication, reducing code size and cache misses.

 ### Better compiler experience